 Recognising that achieving our aims in tobacco harm reduction can be accelerated through a united approach, we are also collaborating with other tobacco companies on areas of non-competitive science.
 A key example of this is our work on adverse outcome pathways (AOPs), mapping biological events that could lead to adverse effects.
 In collaboration with Philip Morris International, we have developed two AOPs demonstrating how oxidative stress, a toxic effect caused by cigarette smoke, can impact the respiratory and circulatory systems, resulting in disease.
 "We were delighted to receive an award from PETA International Science Consortium in recognition for our work on AOPs for smoking-related disease," says Marianna Gaça, Head of Pre-clinical Assessment.

-To further the field of in vitro toxicology and promote the non-animal testing in this emerging area, we have also formed partnerships to help us more fully assess the impact the aerosols from our potentially reduced-risk products could have on lungs.
+To further the field of in vitro toxicology and promote the non-animal testing in this emerging area, we have also formed partnerships to help us more fully assess the impact the aerosols from our new category products could have on lungs.
 Among these are a collaboration with the Institute for In Vitro Sciences (IIVS.org), and the use of 3D models of the human airway developed by biotech firm Epithelix.
 "Working with these partners allows us to be at the forefront of new methods and assays as they are introduced and also to assist with developing these methodologies," explains Gaça.

 We spent several years supporting the American Chemical Society (ACS), and participating in ACS Corporation Associates.
 So we were thrilled when ACS agreed to publish excerpts of BAT’s 2015 Science & Technology Report in Chemical & Engineering News, their weekly member magazine that reaches 160,000 readers.
 We were told that the high editorial quality of our science reports was key to this decision, as well as both parties expecting this might generate robust debate.
 "It was the first time a commercial publisher published a scientific supplement from a tobacco company; and we hope this is a sign that the external environment is beginning to recognise that the tobacco industry is producing high-quality research in this emerging field," says Cooney.
 "Our aim is to stimulate and participate in the debate, which we feel is critical for this emerging field to develop.
 We want to be part of the discussions."